sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ESDC will focus these efforts on an ESDC-centric digital government code repository.
 In addition, our developers will be free to make occasional contributions to closely related open standards and OSS projects.

-The principles and actions of the new open first strategy will make it easier to obtain permission to share code with the outside world.
+The principles and actions of this  strategy will make it easier to obtain permission to share code with the outside world.

 Currently, the paperwork involved in this process takes time to complete and this holds back many of our in-house projects.
 This situation needs to change.